 Space Pirate Trainer

 Pew pew!
 It's up to you to defend your spaceship from attacking drones as rock music blares in your ears.
 From the moment you strap into the Rift, your adrenaline starts pumping and can't help but get psyched for the carnage you're about to inflict.
 Wait, game over?
-Space Pirate Trainer is a serious challenge, but it's one you can't help but master by playing it again and again.
+Space Pirate Trainer (about $15) is a serious challenge, but it's one you can't help but master by playing it again and again.

 Your two pistols have a bunch of different firing options, and you can swap out one or both for shields if your strategy involves that kind of thing (or if you're a turtle).
 You're going to be sweaty when this one is done, as you'll do as much ducking and dodging as you do shooting.